mzwart-42/.config/README.md

 # My terminal rice 🍚
-The files in this repo need to be located in `~/.config`. for nvim Stdheader set the `USER42` environment variable to intra login
+The files in this repo need to be located in `~/.config`, except for `.zshenv` which resides in the home folder.
+For nvim Stdheader set the `USER42` environment variable to intra login in
 #### screenshot of kitty
 ![image](https://github.com/mzwart-42/.config/assets/152659366/d7dff60f-2371-48fc-b6d6-97426693e93c)
 (changed inactive text alpha to 1.0 for the example)